Achievable logoAchievable logo

 Administrator's powers

 The state administrator has many responsibilities related to supervising the securities markets and financial professionals.
-The Uniform Securities Act (USA) was signed into law by politicians, and the administrator enforces the provisions set forth in the law.
-While they maintain no power to change the USA, the administrator interprets and enforces the legislation as they see fit.
-This is similar to police officers: they can’t change the law themselves, but they have some flexibility in how they enforce it.
+The Uniform Securities Act (USA) is enacted by lawmakers, and the administrator enforces the provisions in that law.
+The administrator can’t change the USA, but they do have discretion in how they interpret and enforce it.
+This is similar to police officers: they can’t change the law, but they have some flexibility in how they enforce it.

-The most important role of the administrator is to enforce the anti-fraud provisions of the USA.
-Preventing investors from being taken advantage of by financial professionals, issuers of securities, and even other investors is their most significant function.
-In order to do so, the USA equips the administrator with the following powers:
+The administrator’s most important role is enforcing the anti-fraud provisions of the USA.
+Their primary function is protecting investors from being taken advantage of by financial professionals, issuers of securities, and even other investors.
+To do that, the USA gives the administrator these powers:

 • Registration oversight